Caner Erkin: Beşiktaş

 On 7 June 2017, Beşiktaş signed Erkin for €750,000 transfer fee.
 On 23 August 2019, Erkin scored the second goal of 2019–20 Süper Lig Week 2 home encounter, from a cross of his gone in the net, against Göztepe S.K. which ended 3-0 in favour of Beşiktaş.
 He was released at the end of the 2019–20 Süper Lig season.

 Return to Fenerbahçe

 On 6 August 2020, he signed a two-year deal until June 2022 with an option for an extra year.
 After four years at Beşiktaş, the other side of Istanbul, he returned to Fenerbahçe.
 On 11 September, in his first game back against Çaykur Rizespor, he assisted Gökhan Gönül's header, who was a returnee like himself.

 On 4 August 2021, Fenerbahçe announced that he would not be included in the club's squad for the upcoming season according to the team's manager Vitor Pereira's decision.

 Fatih Karagümrük

 On 6 September 2021, Fatih Karagümrük announced the signing of Erkin, as a free agent.

 İstanbul Başakşehir

 On 28 January 2023, Erkin signed a 1.5-year contract with İstanbul Başakşehir.

 Eyüpspor

 On 11 July 2023, Erkin joined Turkish Second Division side Eyüpspor, as a free agent.

+Sakaryaspor

+On 7 July 2025, Erkin joined Turkish Second Division side Sakaryaspor, as a free agent.